Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 There are two ways you can contribute a translation: with a pull request or at [[99translations.com|http://99translations.com]].

+For notes on languages grammatically different from English (e.g. highly inflected languages) see down below.

 ## How to choose the correct language code

 First look if you find a existing translation.